-First, you need to define a desired OS X configuration profile using of the following available methods:
+First, you need to create an OS X configuration profile using one of the following options:

 - Using a custom OS X profile editor.
-The editor is provided by Parallels Mac Management and is integrated in the Configuration Manager console. - Creating a profile from a .mobileconfig file that can be created using OS X Server Profile Manager.
+The editor is provided by Parallels Mac Management and is integrated into the Configuration Manager console. - Creating a profile from a .mobileconfig file that can be created using the OS X Server's Profile Manager.